BACK

 Mortgage Rates

-High mortgage rates are a continuing challenge for would-be homeowners in the U.S. Maine’s average rates for 30-year mortgages in June of 2024 are 6.94%, slightly lower than the current national average.
+High mortgage rates are a continuing challenge for would-be homeowners in the U.S. Maine’s average rates for 30-year mortgages in November of 2025 are 6.24%, around the same as the current national average.
 Higher interest rates deter borrowing and discourage those who already own homes from putting their homes on the market.
 Many homeowners report feeling “locked in” to their current homes, as it is unlikely they will secure a mortgage rate as low as their current one on their next property.
 Prospective buyers in Maine should monitor mortgage rates in the coming months for a better understanding of how they impact the housing market.

 Inflation and Cost of Living